themefisher/bigspring-light-nextjs/content/faq.md

   answer: We are finalizing our nightly rate with our luxury hotel partner.
 Package deals will be available to maximize the value of your stay.
 See our <a href='/pricing'>pricing page</a> for an illustrative example of our packages. *Final package design & pricing subject to change.*

 - title: How do I make a reservation?
   answer: Please fill out our waitlist form to secure your place.
-We are accepting reservations for June 1st 2024 or later.
+We are accepting reservations for May 1st 2024 or later.
 We require a $100 deposit to hold your reservation.
 Your reservation is fully refundable at any time.

 - title: I have more questions.
 How can I learn more?
   answer: Please reach out to our care team at <a href='mailto:hi@yuzicare.com'>hi@yuzicare.com.</a> We would love to hear from you.